The-Grand-Combination/The-Grand-Combo/README.md

 ![mapskinsbanner](https://user-images.githubusercontent.com/32886642/209603162-9b771f08-2384-4526-a3cb-fa31a77229a9.png)
 ![Mapskins](https://user-images.githubusercontent.com/32886642/209603913-7d6cd0c8-8465-436f-98ed-71eb46f4f7c2.png)

 Given how TGC completely overhauls the map, mostly (if not all) map mods won't work here.
 Of course, to compensate for that, TGC has 3 map skins for players to pick from besides the default one: [Pastel ThickBorders](https://github.com/emprahtheodosius/PastelThickBordersMod), a high contrast a improved version of the default map.
-HFM Style Map, a map with colors scheme similar to HFM's default map.
+HFM Style Map, a map with color scheme similar to HFM's default map.
 And the classical [Belle Cartographie](https://github.com/emprahtheodosius/BelleCartographieTGC), a map skin aiming to mimic old victorian sytle maps.

+We also have the HFM Style Culture Colors submod, currently in the base mod culture colors in Europe have been changed to reflect how close certain languages are to each other.
+This rolls back that change to the HFM style of culture colors (for cultures inherited from HFM).

 ![CommunityBanner](https://user-images.githubusercontent.com/32886642/209602388-2573bbec-2418-421c-ac94-327e4ef4cfa5.png)
 ![Community](https://user-images.githubusercontent.com/32886642/209602402-e39c39d9-4967-4056-85da-32d93a7eb803.png)